Elastodynamic cloaking and field enhancement for soft spheres: Introduction

-In the present article, we investigate spherical cloaks for solid elastic waves using a radially symmetric linear geometric transform which depends upon a positive parameter no greater than 1.
-This can be viewed as a generalization of the work \cite{diatta-guenneauAPL2014} which corresponds to the case when the parameter is zero.
 We discuss their underlying mechanism and illustrate the theory using a finite element approach which is adequate to solve the Navier equations in transformed anisotropic heterogeneous media with asymmetric elasticity tensors.

+The numerical exploration unveils a countable set of resonant eigenfrequencies, for which the elastic field is enhanced (trapped elastic modes) within the soft spheres, thereby making protection, say, against seismic waves, not a trivial consequence of cloaking.